-As we celebrate the legacy of Martin Luther King, Jr., we consider what recent research on “ethical champions” can tell us about King’s call to become “creatively maladjusted” to the injustice around us.
+As we celebrate the legacy of Martin Luther King, Jr., let us consider what recent research on “ethical champions” can tell us about King’s call to become “creatively maladjusted” to the injustice around us.

 What Keeps Us Complacent?: The Science of Moral Disengagement